Welcome to the State Water Resources Control Board - San Francisco Bay Welcome to the California Environmental Protection Agency

 • Healthy stream and wetland systems store flood waters, provide flood control during large storm events, and recharge groundwater.

-• The Water Board uses a “watershed approach” whenever possible.
+• The Water Board uses a "watershed approach" whenever possible.
 This means that we often consider the needs of an entire watershed when we work to improve the health of an ecosystem—rather than focusing on specific pollution problems or an isolated stream or species.
-Some important guidance and policy documents for watershed, stream, and wetlands protection and management are listed here.
+Some important guidance and policy documents for watershed, stream, and wetlands protection and management are listed on our Resources Page

 How does the Water Board protect streams and wetlands?